ReflexCreations/multi-midi/README.md

 #### 5. Get a Power supply

 To power this thing you need a power supply that outputs 5V.
 The rated current is pretty irrelevant as this circuit will not draw more than 100 milliamps.
-To be compatible with the barrel jack on the board, it needs a barrell connector with a pin size of 2.1mm (2mm works too) and outer diameter of 5mm.
+To be compatible with the barrel jack on the board, it needs a barrel connector with a pin size of 2.1mm (2mm works too) and outer diameter of 5mm.
 It needs to be center positive.
 Generally can be found on eBay or Amazon or any number of places.
 One of those with switchable connectors can also work.
 A USB charger + a USB->barrel connector cable would also work just fine.

 ### Case: 3D printing